 While bid protests are often a means of last resort, it is one more tool in a Master Contractor’s tool kit to getting contract award or, at least, preventing unlawful award to a competitor.

 RWL has successfully represented numerous government contractors, from major national companies to smaller local firms.
-RWL is the pre-eminent law firm in Maryland practicing both procurement law and government relations, and offering clients multifaceted legal representation.
+RWL is among the pre-eminent law firms in Maryland practicing both procurement law and government relations.
+It offers clients multifaceted legal representation.

-Scott Livingston has more than 35 years of experience in bid protests, after serving as an Assistant Attorney General representing the State of Maryland on procurement issues.
-As an Assistant Attorney General, Mr. Livingston had a prominent role in drafting various procurement laws and COMAR regulations.
+Scott Livingston has more than 30 years of experience in bid protests, after serving as an Assistant Attorney General representing the State of Maryland on procurement issues.
+He served as an Assistant Attorney General, Mr. Livingston had a prominent role in drafting various procurement laws and COMAR regulations.
 He also is co-author of the “Principles of Maryland Procurement Law,” 29 U. Balt L. Rev. 1 (2000) and author of “Fair Treatment for Contractors Doing Business with the State of Maryland.
 15 U. Balt.
 L. Rev. 215 (1986).